remigerme/typst-polytechnique/CONTRIBUTING.md

 You can simply fork this repo and work on it on your own.
 Feel free to PR if this repo is still active !

-If you plan to distribute your version of the package, please make sure you pay respect to both [Typst packages guidelines](https://github.com/typst/packages?tab=readme-ov-file#submission-guidelines) and [École polytechnique corporate identity](https://www.polytechnique.edu/presse/kit-media).
+If you plan to distribute your version of the package, please make sure you pay respect to both [Typst packages guidelines](https://github.com/typst/packages?tab=readme-ov-file#submission-guidelines).

 ## Pushing to Typst packages